 - A prequalification letter from the lender or bank.

 - A preapproval letter with certain documentation and consideration of your credit history.

 Know the difference between prequalification and preapproval on a home loan.
-The prequalification can let you know how much home you can afford but it is strictly an estimate based on no supporting documents.
+The prequalification can let you know how much home you can afford but it is strictly an estimate not based on supporting documents.
 The preapproval letter will allow you to bid on a home with the certainty of having all of your finances documented.
-Getting a preapproval on the foreclosure alerts the seller and real estate agent that you mean business.
+Getting a preapproval on a foreclosure alerts the seller and real estate agent that you mean business.

 What to look out for when buying a foreclosure property

-Although foreclosures have a cheaper price tag than the traditional listing, they can come with a mountain of complications.
+Although foreclosures have a cheaper price tag than the traditional listing, they can come with complications.
 In some cases, buyers who are interested in foreclosure properties may want to ‘flip’ the house for a profit.
 When ‘flipping a home’ you will need to assess the damage and other factors before purchasing a foreclosed home:

 - Does the home have a lien against the property?

 - Assess the overall repairs that need to be made.

 - Will the cost of repairs be less than buying a traditional home?